tomiwahq/meveto-backend-test/README.md

 Run `composer install`

 Please note that if using docker, this project comes with Laravel Sail configured.

+So run `./vendor/bin/sail up` or `./vendor/bin/sail up -d` to run in the background

-So prefix all commands with `./vendor/bin/sail`.
+Then prefix all commands with `./vendor/bin/sail`.
 E.g `./vendor/bin/sail php artisan migrate`

 Run `php artisan key:generate`